sebastienrousseau/pain001/README.md

 - `xsd_file_path`: This is the path to the XSD template file you are using.
 - `csv_file_path`: This is the path to the CSV data file you want to convert to XML.
+- `output_file_path`: This is the path to the output XML file you want to save the generated XML file to.

 ## Examples